FullByte/FullByte.github.io/docs/games/boardgames/chessacre/index.md

 It not required to spend all credits.
 If one player is done early the other player can finish all remaining actions at once.

-Once the setup is done white starts with the first regular turn:
+Once the setup is done white starts with the first regular turn.

 ## Actions